cs4560-utah-sp24/test/tests/chapter7-exercise-fragments-tests.md

 You'll want to parse the fragment in the `URL` constructor and add it to the printed output, like this:

+Clicking a fragment link should update the displayed URL in the address bar, scrolling the identified element to the screen's top.

 ```
 class URL:
     def __repr__(self):